MakingSpiderSense/DreamDome/readme.md

 ## Description

 This project is a synthwave-inspired space that acts as a sandbox to explore the capabilities of A-frame.

-## Project Status

-This project is currently a personal showcase of my work in A-frame and is not open for collaboration or pull requests.
+It is currently a personal showcase of my work in A-frame and is not open for collaboration or pull requests.
 Feel free to explore and learn from the code!

 ## Features